andlessa/RDM/README.rst

 Done via smodels-utils/bin/publishDatabasePickle.py

-e.g. if you want to build the fastlim-free version, then prepare the upload. will assume that smodels.github.io is checked out at the same directory level as smodels-utils.
+e.g. if you want to build the fastlim-free version, then prepare the upload, plus define it as "latest" database. will assume that smodels.github.io is checked out at the same directory level as smodels-utils.